Not available to buy through our store.

-Below are the strongest indications of Morbillinum in traditional homeopathic usage, not reviewed by the FDA.
+Below are the main rubriks (i.e strongest indications or symptoms) of Morbillinum in traditional homeopathic usage, not approved by the FDA.

 Catarrh.
 Coryza.
 Cough.
 Ear, affections of.
 Eye, affections of.
 Measles.
 Skin, affections of.

-The effect of this is heightened by giving alternately Bell.
+The effect of this is heightened by giving alternately Belladonna Bell.
 30 in the same way.
-These two medicines will be sufficient to carry through any uncomplicated case, and in my experience do even better than Pulsatilla.
-As the measles poison has a great affinity for the mucous passages, the eyes, the ears and the respiratory mucous membranes, Morbil. may be used in such cases like any other homoeopathic remedy, when the symptoms correspond.≡ show all authors ...
+These two medicines will be sufficient to carry through any uncomplicated case, and in my experience do even better than Pulsatilla Pulsatilla.
+As the measles poison has a great affinity for the mucous passages, the eyes, the ears and the respiratory mucous membranes, Morbil. may be used in such cases like any other homoeopathic remedy, when the symptoms correspond.

 Compare Pulsatilla Puls., Hep Sulph Calc Hep., Merc Viv Merc., Sulphur Sul.